 Join an online group

 There will be times when you’d prefer to stay indoors, in the comfort of your own home.
-That doesn’t mean you can’t network with other new mums.
+That doesn’t mean you can’t network with other new mums, you can join an online group for parenting tips and support.
 Facebook has plenty of Mum Groups, some that are local, others that are Australia wide.
 If you’ve got a pressing question to ask, there are always plenty of mums to help.

 Use positive affirmations